Running on an Empty Stomach: Get the Facts

-Workouts on an empty stomach are not a good idea for leisure athletes who want to improve their performance.
+Workouts on an empty stomach are not a good idea for hobby athletes who want to improve their performance.
 Training duration and intensity are severely restricted by the lack of glycogen.
 Therefore, the intended training stimulus is rather low.
-A high-quality workout lasting longer and at a higher intensity is better for increasing your performance.
+A high-quality workout lasting longer and at a higher intensity is better for improving your performance.

 Scientific studies on professional athletes have shown that very positive effects can be achieved by specific workouts with previously emptied glycogen stores.
 This causes your body to optimize and economize its fat metabolism.
 The body learns to make do longer with the glycogen stored in the muscles.
 However, there is no substantial evidence showing that this leads to improved race performance.
 At the same time, it is important to note that regular training with previously emptied glycogen stores can adversely affect your health.

 Even if there are more effective methods of losing weight or improving endurance, running on an empty stomach can add some welcome variety to your training.
 This kind of training is particularly suited for morning people who want to get their workout in before breakfast.